hmntsharma/draft-hmntsharma-grow-bmp-over-tls/draft-hmntsharma-bmp-over-tls.md

 6. The TLS connection is established.
 7. The NE begins transmitting BMP data to the station over the encrypted TLS channel.

-TLS version 1.3, defined in {{RFC8446}}, streamlines the handshake process and supports more robust cipher suites compared to TLS version 1.2 {{RFC5246}}, enhancing both speed and security.
-However, widespread support for TLS 1.3 remains limited, with many systems still primarily utilizing TLS 1.2.
+TLS version 1.3, defined in {{RFC8446}}, streamlines the handshake process and supports more robust cipher suites compared to the previous versions, enhancing both speed and security.

-The BMPS is REQUIRED to support TLS 1.2 or higher to ensure secure communication.
+The BMPS is REQUIRED to support TLS 1.3 which has become a dominant standard.

 ## Operational Recommendations for BMPS